 14. Sole Agreement.
 The agreement contained in this “Website Design Contract” constitutes the sole agreement between Evans Design and Client regarding the project outlined above and in the approved proposal.

-Any additional work not specified in this contract must be authorized by a written change order.
+Any additional work not specified in the proposal or contract must be authorized by a written change order.

 15. Proofing.
 Evans Design holds no responsibility that content that is printed or displayed in websites, email or any material is correct and free of grammatical errors.
 It is the responsibility of the client to verify before any designs are displayed or printed that they are correct and free of errors.
 If after launch or delivery it is found that errors exist in the designs it will be the responsibility of the client to pay any costs incurred.

 16. Refund Policy.
-The client may halt work and request for a refund within 30 days of the date of this contract by mailing a certified letter to Evans Design, 5030 Duke Drive, Cumming, GA 30040.
-Work performed will be billed at $100 an hour and any remaining funds will be returned.
-If at any time of the request for refund, work has been completed beyond the amount covered by the initial payment, the client shall be liable to pay for all work completed at the hourly rate of $100.00.
+The client may halt work and request for a refund within 30 days of the date of the proposal/contract by mailing a certified letter to Evans Design, 5030 Duke Drive, Cumming, GA 30040.
+Work performed will be billed at $150 an hour and any remaining funds will be returned.
+If at any time of the request for refund, work has been completed beyond the amount covered by the initial payment, the client shall be liable to pay for all work completed at the hourly rate of $150.00.
 Depending on where we are in the project, this could result in client owing Evans Design money.

 17. Unable to Move Forward.
 If the client is, for whatever reason, unable to finish a project, they are still responsible for paying all hours worked.
 If Evans Design is waiting for the client to provide feedback, content, images or decisions for over 30 days and Evans Design is unable to move forward in this time, Client agrees to pay in full all hours worked at this point at $100.00 per hour.
 This can mean paying the entire balance of the agreed upon price if hours are equal to or exceed the quoted price.
 Evans Design will start the project back up when Client requests, but there will be a cost of 10% of the total invoice to be paid to Evans Design prior to starting.